Eleven and Twelve Year Old Well Child Check

 Bed wetting may still be occurring.
 Please ask us to offer suggestions.
 School teachers may voice concerns about your child’s behavior, academic abilities, or attention span.
 We may be able to help you understand their comments, special tests or counseling.
 Encourage them to read.
 Make sure they have a library card.
 Have books available all the time.
 Be realistic about TV and movies and popular culture.
 Be supportive during this difficult time of asserting independence but be available to help.
 Encourage social activities with groups of friends to help overcome one-on-one dating pressure which will appear soon.

 Spend more time enjoying the company of your children.
 Be interested in their school work, sports, hobbies, and friends.
 Stimulate conversation by conversing with your preteen and teens rather than asking questions which may sound intimidating to them.
 Puberty and sexuality are uncomfortable topics for family discussion.
-Abstinence, sexually transmitted diseases, contraception, “sexting” and unwise use of internet social network sites are all topics for family discussion and rule-setting There are many books which can help inform and be a springboard for conversation if you allow it.
+Abstinence, sexually transmitted infections, contraception, “sexting” and unwise use of internet social network sites are all topics for family discussion and rule-setting There are many books which can help inform and be a springboard for conversation if you allow it.

 Children pick up much misinformation and are often misled by popular entertainment and advertising.
 Help them understand the difference between adult activities and childhood activities.
 Be fair with your discipline.
 Be consistent.
 Expect the personality of your preteen to incorporate questioning and critical appraisal of formerly accepted ideas.
 Cultivate their opinions, have family meetings and explain your reasons for decisions, but set your limits and don’t give up your standards.
 You want your child to grow to be a responsible adult who makes decisions, lives with the consequences and learns from mistakes.
 You are your child’s best resource for adult life.
 Treasure that relationship.